springtimeofyouth/Pneumonia_classification/README.md

 ## Dataset
-Here we are importing directly from kaggle, since it is a large dataset.
+Here we are **importing data directly from kaggle**, since it is a large dataset.
 Go to Kaggle and generate an api token.
 A .json file will downloaded.
 Upload it when you run the second cell.
+A prompt will be asked to upload a file when the code is run.

 [DataSet](https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia)